Ethereum is no longer absent: Virtuals ACP opens the door to the AI trillion-dollar economy

 In our view, ACP will bring two fundamental transformations to Virtuals:

-Virtuals originated in the Base ecosystem, expanded to Solana, and has now arrived on Ethereum mainnet.
-ACP does more than connect multiple Agents — it connects Agents scattered across different blockchains.
+We all know Virtuals originated in the Base ecosystem, expanded into Solana, and is now entering Ethereum mainnet.
+But ACP doesn’t just link multiple Agents—it connects Agents scattered across multiple chains.

 ...